List of parliamentary constituencies in Jammu and Kashmir: Current constituencies

 The Lok Sabha (meaning "House of the People") is the lower house of the Parliament of India.
-Jammu and Kashmir state elects 6 members and they are directly elected by the state electorates of Jammu and Kashmir.
+The union territory of Jammu and Kashmir elects 5 members and they are directly elected by the electorates of Jammu and Kashmir.
 Members are elected for five years.
 The number of seats, allocated to the state/union territory are determined by the population of the state/union territory.